An Introduction to AESF Research Project #R-122: Electrochemical Approaches to Treatment of PFAS in Plating Wastewater

 Related Content

-Hexavalent-Chromium-Free Aluminum Sacrificial Paint Validation
+Read MoreDevelopment of a Novel Hexavalent-Chromium-Free Aluminum Sacrificial Paint

-Hexavalent chromium is a known carcinogen, repro-toxin and mutagen.
+Hexavalent chromium is a known carcinogen, repro-toxin, and mutagen.
 Its elimination is of high importance to the aerospace industry, which has struggled to find high performing alternatives.
 Legacy aluminum sacrificial paints have traditionally utilized hexavalent chromium to prevent corrosion and coatings which are equal to or better than have been difficult.
-This second of two papers discusses the hexavalent-chromium-free process from the user point-of-view in terms of the process validation work by Rolls Royce Corporation.
+This first paper discusses the novel process from the supplier point-of-view.

 Read MoreRead Next

-A ‘Clean’ Agenda Offers Unique Presentations in Chicago
+Read MoreA ‘Clean’ Agenda Offers Unique Presentations in Chicago

 The 2024 Parts Cleaning Conference, co-located with the International Manufacturing Technology Show, includes presentations by several speakers who are new to the conference and topics that have not been covered in past editions of this event.